 The principal activity of the Company is investment holding.
-The Group is principally engaged in the business of coal trading, entailing the selling of thermal and coking coal purchased from Indonesia, Russia and Australia to the People's Republic of China.
+The Group is principally engaged in the business of coal trading, entailing the selling of coals purchased from various countries to the People's Republic of China.
 The Group commenced coal trading in October 2012.
 An analysis of the Group's performance by operating segments is set out in note 3 to the consolidated financial statements.